Science Fair Project: Which Chewing Gum Lasts the Longest?

 - Maggie likes Extra because she likes the dessert flavors they have, but she also buys 5 a lot because she likes to chew gum that lasts a long time.

-Chewing Gum Geography
+Chewing Gum: History and Geography

-Greeks used the resin of the mastic tree for chewing gum.
+The Greeks used the resin of the mastic tree for chewing gum.